 The Advanced Research Projects Agency - Energy (ARPA-E), an organization within the Department of Energy (DOE), is chartered by Congress in the America COMPETES Act of 2007 (P.L.
 110-69), as amended by the America COMPETES Reauthorization Act of 2010 (P.L.
-111-358) to:
+111-358), as further amended by the Energy Act of 2020 (P.L.
+116-260):

-- "(A) to enhance the economic and energy security of the United States through the development of energy technologies that result in- - (i) reductions of imports of energy from foreign sources; - (ii) reductions of energy-related emissions, including greenhouse gases; and - (iii) improvement in the energy efficiency of all economic sectors; and - (B) to ensure that the United States maintains a technological lead in developing and deploying advanced energy technologies."
+- "(A) to enhance the economic and energy security of the United States through the development of energy technologies that- - (i) reduce imports of energy from foreign sources; - (ii) reduce energy-related emissions, including greenhouse gases; - (iii) improve the energy efficiency of all economic sectors; - (iv) provide transformative solutions to improve the management, clean-up, and disposal of radioactive waste and spent nuclear fuel; and - (v) improve the resilience, reliability, and security of infrastructure to produce, deliver, and store energy; and - (B) to ensure that the United States maintains a technological lead in developing and deploying advanced energy technologies."

 ARPA-E issues this Funding Opportunity Announcement (FOA) under its authorizing statute codified at 42 U.S.C. § 16538.
-The FOA and any awards made under this FOA are subject to 2 C.F.R.
+The FOA and any cooperative agreements or grants made under this FOA are subject to 2 C.F.R.
 Part 200 as supplemented by 2 C.F.R.
 Part 910.

-ARPA-E funds research on and the development of high-potential, high-impact energy technologies that are too early for private-sector investment.
+ARPA-E funds research on, and the development of, transformative science and technology solutions to address the energy and environmental missions of the Department.
 The agency focuses on technologies that can be meaningfully advanced with a modest investment over a defined period of time in order to catalyze the translation from scientific discovery to early-stage technology.
 For the latest news and information about ARPA-E, its programs and the research projects currently supported, see: http://arpa-e.energy.gov/.

 ARPA-E funds transformational research.
-Existing energy technologies generally progress on established "learning curves" where refinements to a technology and the economies of scale that accrue as manufacturing and distribution to develop drive down the cost/performance metric in a gradual fashion.
+Existing energy technologies generally progress on established "learning curves" where refinements to a technology and the economies of scale that accrue as manufacturing and distribution develop drive improvements to the cost/performance metric in a gradual fashion.
 This continual improvement of a technology is important to its increased commercial deployment and is appropriately the focus of the private sector or the applied technology offices within DOE.
-By contrast, ARPA-E supports transformative research that has the potential to create fundamentally new learning curves.
+In contrast, ARPA-E supports transformative research that has the potential to create fundamentally new learning curves.
 ARPA-E technology projects typically start with cost/performance estimates well above the level of an incumbent technology.
-Given the high risk inherent in these projects, many will fail to progress, but some may succeed in generating a new learning curve with a projected cost/performance metric that is significantly lower than that of the incumbent technology.
+Given the high risk inherent in these projects, many will fail to progress, but some may succeed in generating a new learning curve with a projected cost/performance metric that is significantly better than that of the incumbent technology.

 ARPA-E funds technology with the potential to be disruptive in the marketplace.
 The mere creation of a new learning curve does not ensure market penetration.
 Rather, the ultimate value of a technology is determined by the marketplace, and impactful technologies ultimately become disruptive - that is, they are widely adopted and displace existing technologies from the marketplace or create entirely new markets.
 ARPA-E understands that definitive proof of market disruption takes time, particularly for energy technologies.
-Therefore, ARPA-Efunds the development of technologies that, if technically successful, have the clear disruptive potential, e.g., by demonstrating capability for manufacturing at competitive cost and deployment at scale.
+Therefore, ARPA-E funds the development of technologies that, if technically successful, have clear disruptive potential, e.g., by demonstrating capability for manufacturing at competitive cost and deployment at scale.